|Fees||Look up fees|

-The subject introduces students to skills relevant to the study and practice of urban design and planning.
+The subject introduces students to the theoretical perspectives and skills relevant to the study and practice of urban design and planning.
 It builds a broad understanding of the ways urban designers and planners might successfully intervene in urban places, and gives students the practical means to be able to develop plans, policies and designs to improve urban places, and to achieve multiple objectives.

 Key skills for writing, drawing, urban analysis, design, and working at the scales relevant to urban design and planning, will be developed in a mixed suite of lectures, workshops, field trips, tutorials and studios.
-Students will work on a key project for the semester that allows to develop key skills, culminating in the production of a design for an urban place.
+Students will analyse key readings and work on group projects for the semester that allow them to develop key skills including the production of a design for an urban place.
 Students will develop abilities in presenting, using a variety of media and in a range of settings.

 Intended learning outcomes

 On successful completion of this subject, students should be able to:

 - Have the mix of basic theoretical, substantive and methodological knowledge associated with urban planning

 - Gather information from a range of sources relating to an urban place and meaningfully collate, interpret and analyse it;

 - Spatially represent and analyse an urban place, and conveying this analysis to others in meaningful ways;